jonathanglasmeyer/bachelor/thesis/src/Main.md

 scan.

-The main challenge when using ASR for this task is the recognition accuracy of technical terms.
-Most of them are not included in the language models that are available as these are broad and generic so as to optimize accuracy over a wide topic spectrum.
-But when they are not included in the language model they have a very small chance to be correctly recognized at all.
+The main challenge when using ASR for this task is the recognition accuracy of task specific vocabulary and terminology.
+Most of them are not included in available language models, or they are included with very low probabilities, as the language models are broad and generic so as to optimize accuracy over a wide topic spectrum.
+But if they are not included in the language model there is no chance of recognition.

 So the usefulness of applying ASR with a generic language model to the problem is very small, as the intersection of interesting keywords with those technical terms that can not be recognized is very big.

 The central goal of this thesis is to explore an approach to overcome this problem.
-This approach consists of using words from lecture slides or other notes to generate a lecture-specific language model.
+This approach consists of using textual material from lecture slides or other notes to generate a lecture-specific language model.
 This is then interpolated with a generic language model.
-Finally the results are compared with the 'baseline' accuracy of the generic model.
+Finally the results are compared with the 'baseline' accuracy of the generic model using appropriate metrics.

 ## Research questions
 The research questions I[^we-and-i] want to investigate in this thesis can be formulated as follows: